Mach (kernel): Development

 The resulting Mach 3 was released in 1990, and generated intense interest.
 A small team had built Mach and ported it to a number of platforms, including complex multiprocessor systems which were causing serious problems for older-style kernels.
-This generated considerable interest in the commercial market, where a number of companies were in the midst of considering changing hardware platforms.
-If the existing system could be ported to run on Mach, it would seem it would then be easy to change the platform underneath.
+This generated considerable interest in the commercial market, where a number of companies were considering changing hardware platforms.
+If the existing system could be ported to run on Mach, it seemed it would then be easy to change the platform underneath.

 Mach received a major boost in visibility when the Open Software Foundation (OSF) announced they would be hosting future versions of OSF/1 on Mach 2.5, and were investigating Mach 3 as well.
 Mach 2.5 was also selected for the NeXTSTEP system and a number of commercial multiprocessor vendors.
 Mach 3 led to a number of efforts to port other operating systems parts for the microkernel, including IBM's Workplace OS and several efforts by Apple to build a cross-platform version of the classic Mac OS.
+Support for running DOS applications in a Mach 3.0 environment was demonstrated by researchers, following on from earlier work running the classic Mac OS and MultiFinder under Mach 2.5.
+A research project at Digital Equipment Corporation investigated the feasibility of hosting OpenVMS on top of the Mach 3 kernel, and created a proof of concept with a subset of VMS' features.